 (1)(i) Approval of the USD(AT&L) is required before including in a department/agency or component supplement, or any other contracting regulation document such as a policy letter or clause book, any policy, procedure, clause, or form that—

-agency; or offerors.

-(A) Has a significant effect beyond the internal operating procedures of the
+(A) Has a significant effect beyond the internal operating procedures of the agency; or

-(B) Has a significant cost or administrative impact on contractors or
+(B) Has a significant cost or administrative impact on contractors or offerors.

 (ii) Except as provided in paragraph (2) of this section, the USD(AT&L) has delegated authority to the Director of Defense Procurement and Acquisition Policy (OUSD(AT&L)DPAP) to approve or disapprove the policies, procedures, clauses, and forms subject to paragraph (1)(i) of this section.

 (2) In accordance with 41 U.S.C.
-1304, a new requirement for a certification by a contractor or offeror may not be included in a department/agency or component procurement regulation unless
+1304, a new requirement for a certification by a contractor or offeror may not be included in a department/agency or component procurement regulation unless¾

 (i) The certification requirement is specifically imposed by statute; or